AyehBlk/RAPTOR/README.md

 - University of Namur for computational resources
 - GIGA-Neurosciences, University of Liège for collaborative support
 - The Bioconductor community for the R package ecosystem
-- All contributors and users who provided feedback
+- All users who provided feedback

 ---